realminhnguyen/FinTech-Case-Study/README.md

     * The market size for this demographic is large, especially in the United States.
 According to Apptopia, there was approximately 13.8 million app downloads in 2022.

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)
+    * For starters, since Chime is a FinTech company and not a traditional bank, they are cost efficeint.
+They save on expenses related to rent, utilities, and staffing for traditional branch locations.
+This allows them to allocate more resources toward innovative serices and/or reduced fees for customers.
+    * Additionally, being that Chime is digital-focused, they can scale rapidly without the constraints of physical locations.
+People in remote or underserved areas can easily access Chime with a phone and internet access.

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)
+    * They use a plethora of technologies.

 ## Landscape: